Vermeer's Delft Today: Beestenmarkt1

 No. 26 is leased to a pub.

-Neeltge Goris lived on Voldersgracht nr.
-3 in the house In de Bruynvisch (see image below).
-She was active as "uijtdraegster" or second-hand-goods dealer, liquidating estates of the deceased.
+Neeltge Goris lived on Voldersgracht no.3 in the house In de Bruynvisch.
+She was active as uijtdraegster or second-hand-goods dealer, liquidating estates of the deceased.
 Since paintings were often a part of these estates, Neeltge's dealing in works of art may have kindled the interest of her son Reynier in this commodity.
-This active woman also sold bedding and promoted lottaries.
+This active woman also sold bedding and promoted lotteries.
 Her third husband was a ship's carpenter.
 Women from the lower classes were forced to remarry quickly since they had little or no social protection to speak of.

 the house of Neeltge Goris in Delft